Svetla Protich

-Svetla Protich (Светла Протич), is a Bulgarian classical pianist and professor of music.
+Svetla Protich (Светла Протич), is a Bulgarian classical pianist and professor of music born in 1939.

 Biography

 Svetla Protich started taking piano lessons at the age of 5 under Prof. Dimitar Nenov, and performed her first solo-recital when she was only 8 years old.
 At the age of 9 she was offered a membership in the prestigious Bulgarian Union of Performing Artists and Musicians.
 At 15 she became a full-time piano student at the Sofia Conservatory of Music, and graduated from the same school at 20 years old, with honors.
 She took her master's degree at the Bucharest Conservatory of Music, with the legendary professor Florica Musicescu (daughter of Moldova-born Romanian composer Gavril Musicescu).